reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

     productRepository.save(product);
   }
 ```
-When we call these methods from JUnit, we can see in the trace log, the REST APIs for index and bulk index being called corresponding to invocation of `save` and `saveAll` methods.
+When we call these methods from JUnit, we can see in the trace log, the REST APIs for index and bulk index being called corresponding to an invocation of `save` and `saveAll` methods.

-For fufilling our search requirements, we will add finder methods to our interface:
+For fulfilling our search requirements, we will add finder methods to our interface:

 ```java
 public interface ProductRepository